ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-_Note: Pdfium build 6996 contains a known bug affecting macOS systems.
-For more information and workarounds, see <https://github.com/ajrcarey/pdfium-render/issues/192>._

-Release 0.8.31 corrects a bug in the retrieval of bounding boxes for text object characters.
+Release 0.8.31 increments the `pdfium_latest` feature to `pdfium_7123` to match new Pdfium release 7123 at <https://github.com/bblanchon/pdfium-binaries>, and corrects a bug in the retrieval of bounding boxes for text object characters.

 Release 0.8.30 corrects a bug in the processing of page image object dimensions, thanks to an excellent contribution from <https://github.com/jarettmillard>, corrects a byte alignment bug that could occur when working with aligned grayscale bitmaps, thanks to an excellent contribution from <https://github.com/samsieber>, adds the `PdfPageImageObject::width()` and `PdfPageImageObject::height()` functions for retrieving the expected pixel width and height of a `PdfPageImageObject` without the need to render it to a bitmap, and adds the `core_graphics` crate feature to ease linking to statically compiled Pdfium builds on macOS that require the CoreGraphics framework.